wildfish/django-gdpr-assist/docs/upgrading.rst

 In most cases no further action will be required, but if you are using the ``anonymised`` field in your own code, you will need to call ``is_anonymised()`` or query the model ``gdpr_assist.models.PrivacyAnonymised`` instead.

-If you migrate without following these instructions, you will lose information about which database objects have been anonymised.

 .. _changelog: